streamduck-org/elgato-streamdeck/README.md

 - [x] Reading buttons with async

 ## Supported Devices
-As it stands, this library should support the following devices:
+As it stands, this library should support the following devices.
+Please note that non-Elgato devices are only supported by consumers of this library that enable the support for them.
 - Stream Deck Original
 - Stream Deck Original V2
 - Stream Deck XL